Z-Selective Hydrofunctionalization of Dienes

 Thus, this project presents the production of Z-olefins through rhodium-catalyzed hydrofunctionalization using the starting materials, dienes and aldehydes.
 This method requires an inert atmosphere and the reaction progress can be monitored by Nuclear Magnetic Resonance (NMR) using an internal standard to quantify the amount of product formed.
 In this process, it was observed that the starting material was consumed until more than 95% conversion.
 In addition, the possibility of using different dienes, such as diene esters and phenyl dienes, as well as different aldehydes could further broaden the scope of this method.
 The usefulness of this process can be applied to the production of complex molecules.
 For example, in the synthesis of a glucagon receptor antagonist, which is a drug that is used in the treatment of diabetes.
-Currently, there is a limited number of methods used to create Z-olefins; however, this proven procedure can be further applied in other hydrofunctionalization
+Currently, there is a limited number of methods used to create Z-olefins; however, this proven procedure can be further implicated in other hydrofunctionalization experiments.

 Copyright (c) 2019 Clara Vicera, Raphael Dada, Rylan J. Lundgren